Back to All Events

 An evening featuring Spejbl and Hurvinek – the beloved marionette comedy duo from Prague, whose witty father-son banter has delighted audiences worldwide for over a century.

-Spejbl was sculpted by woodcarver Karel Nosek in 1920, based on Josef Skupa’s design.
+The puppet of Spejbl was sculpted by woodcarver Karel Nosek in 1920, based on Josef Skupa’s design.
 Conceived in the Dadaist spirit, Spejbl is dressed in a tuxedo with tails, snow-white gloves and wooden shoes; in contrast, the character is bald-headed, with large ears and protruding eyes.
 This opposition between different social symbols is also expressed in the puppet's personality: a simple man, clumsy, opinionated, mired in contradictions, and torn between his social ambitions and his limited capabilities.
 The Hurvinek puppet was carved in 1926 by Gustav Nosek.
 His appearance – peculiar movable eyes, a tuft of dishevelled hair, dressed in short pants held up by suspenders – gave Hurvinek the appearance of a rascally suburban street urchin.

 Free and open to the public.
 Suggested donation: $15.
 Seats are limited, on first-come first-served basis.